0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

 Yes.
 You should maintain at least ~0.05-0.1 ETH balance for gas fees to be safe.

-### Do I need to deposit MATIC tokens to the Polygon mainnet network for staking?
+### Do I need to deposit POL tokens to the Polygon mainnet network for staking?

 No. All your funds need to be on the main Ethereum network.